RikaGoldberg/quartzv4/content/notes/FTX Drama (Can Crypto Recover from FTX Macro Monday Panel).md

 https://www.youtube.com/watch?v=0BbfwaaxGU0

-Alex Kruger: Something the public maybe missing: the company that has the assets & company that went bankrupt (intervened by bhamaas) are separate companies.
-They have headquarters in bahamas and then digital company is in antigua.
+Alex Kruger: Something the public maybe missing: **the company that has the assets & company that went bankrupt (intervened by bahamas) are separate companies.** They have headquarters in bahamas and then digital company is in antigua.
 During week, friends and family making up excuses to get funds to US entities.
 Bankruptcy ch.
 11 should have been done on Friday, not days after.

-There was a hack on Saturday morning.
+**There was a hack on Saturday morning.**

 Friday night (12th, my first day home after my wild long travel day), was wild, mainstream media talking about.